christopher-w-leggett/aem-color-picker/README.md

             'split': '<split-string>',
             'values': ['<value>',...]
         }
+    },
+    'characterPolicies': {
+        '<name>': {
+            'match': '<string>',
+            'replacement': '<string>'
         }
     }
+}
 ```

 #### Example
-The following configuration enables and modifies the `enforcer#markup` configuration so that `div` tags are not allowed.
+The following configuration enables and modifies the `enforcer#markup` configuration so that `div` tags are not allowed
+and converts word smart quotes to straight quotes.

 ```
 rtePlugins